2 Survey Mitigation

 name alias description dataType

-survey_nam Survey name Name of NEFSC scientific survey nvarchar
+SURVEY_NAME Survey name Name of NEFSC scientific survey esriFieldTypeString

 2.2.1 ArcGIS Feature Service